 If you hunt online for decorative versions or second-hand award trophies, try searching with the traditional name for this style of trophy: “loving cup” – after their original use in weddings as a two-handled cup.
-These days, Etsy’s vintage section has a much better selection of loving cup style trophies than Ebay, which is hit or miss.
-For a cheaper alternative than actually second-hand trophies, try this unique string of search terms on amazon to locate vases with a trophy cup style look and color.
+These days, Etsy’s vintage section has a much better selection of loving cup style trophies than eBay, which is hit or miss.
+For a cheaper alternative than actually second-hand trophies, try this unique string of search terms at Amazon to locate vases with a trophy cup style look and color.
 Try staggering 2 or 3 trophies of varying size or color for a more dramatic effect.

 12. Repurpose Stirrups as LED Candleholders